Pilates

 • Yes—and, in fact, Pilates is a highly effective way to heal from a diastasis.
 As you might expect from a Pilates studio based in a pelvic floor physical therapy office, our expert instructors know how to modify exercises to ensure you are safely strengthening your core.

 • In addition to the good ol’ mat for floor exercises, our clinic has equipment that can help assist you and resist you throughout your workout.
 Some of the basic tools include arc barrels, foam rollers and magic circles.
-Our clinic also has a Pilates Reformer, which is an excellent tool for pelvic floor rehabilitation and core strengthening.
+Our clinic also has 3 combo Pilates Reformer/Tower units, which are an excellent tool for pelvic floor rehabilitation and core strengthening.
 This machine has a sliding surface with pulls and leveys that we can employ to isolate core muscle groups.
 (See it here!)

 • Yes, our Pilates sessions are open to anyone with a reservation.